BYO-UPM/Craneal_CT/README.md

 (1) Use `apt update && apt install cuda-11-8` to get previous CUDA version

-(2) In Google Colab: Use Colab’s fallback runtime version by selecting "Use fallback runtime version" command when connected to a runtime from the Command Palette.
+(2) In Google Colab: Use Colab’s fallback runtime version by selecting "Use fallback runtime version" command when connecting to a runtime from the Command Palette.